How To Plan a Mulitchannel Fundraising Campaign

 Make sure your mailing lists are up-to-date.
 Check for duplicate addresses and typos.
 Your donors don’t want to receive three letters at the same time or have their names misspelled.
 Take a little time to do some data hygiene.
 Give your email list some attention, too.

 Also, now is a good time to segment your mailing lists – current donors, monthly donors, lapsed donors, event attendees, etc. This is so important.
 Your current donors are your best source of donations.
 You should have more success if you can personalize your appeal letters.
-You can also ask donors to upgrade their gifts (more on this to come).
+Acknowledge if someone has donated in the past or is a monthly donor.
+Donors like it when you recognize them for who they are, so don’t send everyone the same appeal.

 Do you have enough letterhead, envelopes, and stamps?

 Don’t wait until September or October to check your supply of letterhead and envelopes.
 Make sure you have enough.
-Perhaps you want to produce a special outer envelope.
-You may also want to create some thank you cards.

 Even though many people donate online, you want to make it easy for donors who prefer to mail a check.
 Include a pledge envelope or a return envelope and a preprinted form with the donor’s contact information and the amount of their last gift.